knutli/lrn2eth/README.md

 - Constants can be set once, and only once.
 - Immutable can be set once and again in the constructor.
 - *custom errors* are a new thing used in place of require.

+## Debugging errors
+1. Tinker and experiment with the error.
+No more than 20 min before proceeding to next step.
+2. Check the documentation
+3. Google the exact error
+4. Ask questions on forums and community Q&A sites, e.g. stack overflow, ethereum stack exchange, /r/ethdev, or on discords.
+5. Contribute by posting your solution!
+Join the community and strengthen the available resources.

 ## Exciting resources